Tailwind CSS: Beyond Traditional CSS – Advantages, Use Cases, and Implementation Guide

 Step 2: Installing Tailwind CSS

-Here you must create a postcss.config.js file in the root of your project:
+Here you should create a postcss.config.js file at the root of your project:

 This file configures PostCSS to use Tailwind CSS and Autoprefixer.
 If you don't have these dependencies installed, make sure to install them with the following command:

-Once you've created this file and have the dependencies installed, your PostCSS configuration should be ready to work with Tailwind CSS.
+Once you have created this file and have the dependencies installed, your PostCSS configuration should be ready to work with Tailwind CSS.

 Step 5: Create the CSS Input File